 You have a number of options, depending on your chosen career path.
 You can earn a certificate, diploma, or associate degree.
 Certificate programs are usually one year in duration.
 Diploma programs take two years.
 Associate degrees take two years of study (60 credits), and can be used to transfer to the third year of degree programs at provincial universities and university-colleges.
 Ensure the transferability of courses when making your educational plans.

-Some NLC programs are offered at specific campuses, while others are offered at more than one campus or delivered through one or more alternative delivery methods.
+Some NLC programs are offered on specific campuses, while others are offered at more than one campus or delivered through one or more alternative delivery methods.

-NLC has videoconference facilities available at all campuses.
+NLC has videoconference facilities available on all campuses.
 Videoconferencing is utilized for a number of courses in different program areas.
-Some program areas are offered via online instruction, others through distributed delivery, and some through the use of mobile training facilities.
+Some program areas are offered via online instruction.

 At NLC, you will be provided with the training and education to: